Ethiopia – Dec 21-Jan 7, 2023

 Getting a vehicle into Ethiopia

 Crossing the border into Ethiopia from Sudan or Kenya since October 2022 has become impossible as Ethiopia has stopped the Temporary Import Permit system and now requires paying a new import tax per vehicle of varying amounts of US$ 25,000 to $82,000 to $100,00 or 500% tax on the value of the vehicle (even old cars).
 It will not be refunded.
 Motor vehicles such as cars and motorcycles have to pay.
-Bicycles without motors also have to pay or are fined $40 or around 2,000 Birr.
+Bicycles without motors pay or are fined $40 or around 2,000 Birr.
 Electric vehicles do not pay.
-The traveler writing the post had bought in Egypt a ’02 inline 4 cylinder diesel Mitsubishi Pajero.
+The traveller writing the post had bought in Egypt a ’02 inline 4-cylinder diesel Mitsubishi Pajero.

 A CDP doesn’t work.